304 North Cardinal St.

 Here are some spring bulbs to plant in September:

 - Iris reticulata

 - Wood Anemone

-September is prime time for scoring deals on gardening supplies at the garden centres and big box stores.
+September is prime time for scoring deals on gardening supplies at the garden centers and big box stores.
 Retailers are often closing outdoor garden areas for the winter or converting areas stocked with garden supplies into holiday areas.
-They have to blow out the planters and potting soil to make room for the halloween decor, thanksgiving items, and Christmas decorations.
+They have to blow out the planters and potting soil to make room for the Halloween decor, thanksgiving items, and Christmas decorations.